How Dr. Martin Luther King Jr, Mahatma Gandhi and Nelson Mandela Inspire Us To Public Service and Civic Duty!

-Albert Baldeo is President of the Baldeo Foundation and Liberty Justice Center.
+Note: Albert Baldeo is a community advocate.
+He is President of the Baldeo Foundation and Liberty Justice Center, which fights for equal rights, dignity and inclusion in the decision making process.
 He can be contacted at the Baldeo Foundation: (718) 529-2300.

 The views expressed in this column are solely those of the writer and do not necessarily represent the views of the THE WEST INDIAN.